devshorts/scaff/README.md

 - `id` - only replaces the identifier in the template with the user supplied value

 Rules can be in the path or in text.

+## Post set hooks

+Often times just accepting any text isn't good enough for a scaffolder.
+You have business rules for certain keys and want to be able to validate them pre-templating.
+Scaff supports post set hooks (but pre templating) that you can tap into.

+Examples can be things like verifying keys start with certain prefixes, or exclude characters, etc.
+The delegation spawns a subshell to execute, so it is extensible for your needs.